 I did all the calculations on a Google Sheets spreadsheet.
 Feel free to make a copy and change the parameters according to your situation or country (go to “File” → “Make a copy”).
 The parameters that you can edit are indicated in green.
 Altering one of the parameters will instantly re-run the simulation.

 Doing this exercise forced us to think about the important parameters underlying our decision.
 We saw that both the increase in house prices and returns from passive investing are the two main factors to take into account.

 The simulation taught us that both passively investing and buying property are good investments.
 Because of the unpredictability of the future, it’s hard to predict at this point which one is really better for our wealth.
-For now you can assume that both options are equally good and that you may be able to do both successfully.
+The simulations show that the strategy of renting and investing is a better investment long term than buying a house as an investment.
 If you do decide to purchase a property then make sure you cover your mortgage payments and continue forming the habit of putting money away and passively investing it on the side to grow your nest egg and have diversification.